benvaljean/benvaljean.github.io/_posts/2009-06-23-Delete_files_based_on_age_(Windows).markdown

 title: Delete files based on age (Windows)
 ---

 On Windows this can be achieved using a VB script.
-The follwing can be saved with a .vbs extension:
+The VBS script below deletes files which are more than 1 day old:

     Dim Fso
     Dim Directory